open-telemetry/oteps/text/0066-separate-context-propagation.md

 correlation data out-of-band.

-Baggage values, on the other hand, are explicitly added in order to be accessed by downstream by other application code.
+Baggage values, on the other hand, are explicitly added in order to be accessed by other application code downstream.
 Therefore, Baggage Context must be readable, and reliably propagated in-band in order to accomplish this goal.

 There may be cases where a key-value pair is propagated as a Correlation for